xpresserjs/documentation/xpress-mongo/model.md

 ```

 ### toJson()
-`this.tojson(replacer?: any, spacing?: number)` simple returns the data of the model as json string.
+`this.tojson(replacer?: any, spacing?: number)` simply returns the data of the model as json string.
 It uses: `JSON.stringify()` in the background.
 ```javascript
 const user = await User.findOne({firstName: 'John'});